Greek villages, monasteries evacuated as fire damages homes - WTMJ

-Fire Service officials said eight water-dropping planes and three helicopters were involved to try to contain the blaze some 70 kilometers (45 miles) west of Athens, outside the resort town of Loutraki.
+Fire department officials said 17 water-dropping planes and three helicopters were involved to try to contain the blaze about 70 kilometers (45 miles) west of Athens that started outside the resort town of Loutraki.

-Overnight and early Thursday, authorities issued evacuation orders for six settlements, in an area with many vacation homes.
-Two Orthodox Christian monasteries were also evacuated.
+Overnight and early Thursday, authorities issued evacuation orders for 14 settlements, in areas with many vacation homes.
+Two Orthodox Christian monasteries and one convent were also evacuated.

+The fire reached a nearby coastline and damaged several fishing boats.
+Fire department spokesman Lt.
+Col. Vassilis Vathrakoyiannis said more than 180 firefighters were deployed Thursday.

 Wildfires are common during Greece’s hot summers.